Admissions

 As well as the admission conditions above, we will take account of the following points when deciding which children to offer places in the nursery.

-• The date the application was received, the waiting list will operate a first come first served
+• The date the application was received, the waiting list will operate a first come first served basis

 Nursery Fees